-1 Project Name Child Care Services

-Target Area Throughout the City of Austin

-Goals Supported Special Needs Assistance

-Needs Addressed Special Needs Assistance

-Funding CDBG: \$478,232

-Description The City of Austin contracts with childcare providers for services that increase the supply of and access to affordable, quality child care, and with a social service agency that provides a childcare voucher service for families who are homeless or near homeless, families with disabled children in need of temporary respite child care, families that need emergency child care, and families in which a parent is participating in residential substance abuse treatment program.
-The programs provide services to children (ages: 0-12 years) from low to moderate median -income families with gross incomes less than 200% of the Federal Poverty Guidelines who reside within the Austin City limits.
+Project Title Child Care Services Project ID 1 Target Areas Throughout the City of Austin Annual Goals Supported Special Needs Assistance Priority Need(s) Addressed Special Needs Assistance Description The City of Austin contracts with childcare providers for services that increase the supply of and access to affordable, quality childcare; provide childcare to teen parents so they can attend school; and provide childcare vouchers for families who: are homeless or near homeless or have disabled children in need of temporary respite childcare, or need emergency childcare, or have a parent who is participating in a residential substance abuse treatment program.
+The programs serve children (ages: 0-12 years) from low to moderate median -income families with gross incomes less than 200% of the Federal Poverty Guidelines who reside within the Austin City limits.
+Target Date 09/30/23 Expected Resources CDBG: \$499,167 Estimate the number and types of families that will benefit from the proposed activities Public service activities other than Low/Moderate Income Housing Benefit: 169 families Location Description Throughout the City of Austin Planned Activities Child Care Services will increase the supply of childcare for low-income families.

-Target Date 9/30/2021

-Estimate the number and type of families that will benefit from the proposed activities Public service activities other than Low/Moderate Income Housing Benefit: 178 Persons Assisted

-Location Description Throughout the City of Austin

-Planned Activities Child Care Services will increase the supply of childcare for low-income families.
 Social service contracts through APH will provide: 1) childcare vouchers for families in crisis, including homeless and near homeless families, and parents enrolled in self-sufficiency programs; 2) direct childcare services for teen parents who are attending school; and 3) direct childcare services through the Early Head Start child development program.